Why invest in bitcoin? While the cryptocurrency’s price has seen major lows in recent years, it’s also reached incredible highs.

 The Japanese government recently instituted changes to tighten its regulations.
 However, statistics from 17 cryptocurrency exchanges released in July 2021 show that interest remains strong — in fact, there are upwards of 3.5 million active digital currency investors in Japan.

 How the regulatory landscape for bitcoin will be shaped in the future remains to be seen, but one thing is for sure.
 “Crypto and regulation are strange bedfellows,” said Daniel Masters, chairman of CoinShares, a digital asset investment firm, and former global head of energy trading for JPMorgan (NYSE:JPM).
 “To get anything regulated in crypto, you have to push a very heavy ball up a very tall hill.”

 US Congress is considering taking on that feat with the consideration of cryptocurrency tax as part of an infrastructure bill.
 Industry groups have not been shy about expressing their concerns.

 Why invest in bitcoin?: Price activity

-Bitcoin reached its first all-time high on November 29, 2013, when it was valued at US$1,137.
+Bitcoin reached its first major all-time high on November 29, 2013, when it was valued at US$1,137.
 Since then, it has experienced various highs and lows.
 In 2017, bitcoin’s price rose more than fivefold, jumping from US$997 in January to US$5,013 by September 1.

 If you’re still asking yourself, “Why invest in bitcoin?” perhaps consider this — as the cryptocurrency’s price has risen over the last couple of years, bitcoin has begun rivaling traditional safe-haven assets such as gold and silver.
-Bitcoin first surged ahead of the gold price for the first time ever in March 2017, trading at US$1,268, while the precious metal‘s price was US$1,233 an ounce.
+Bitcoin surged ahead of the gold price for the first time ever in March 2017, trading at US$1,268, while the precious metal‘s price was US$1,233 an ounce.